 Short-Term Rental Taxes

-New Jersey imposes significant tax obligations on short-term rental operators at both state and local levels.
-Understanding and fulfilling these tax responsibilities is essential for legal compliance and financial management of vacation rental properties.
+New Jersey imposes tax obligations on some short-term rental transactions at both state and local levels.
+Understanding when a rental is taxable is essential because direct owner rentals and marketplace rentals are treated differently under current Division of Taxation guidance.

 Sales and Use Tax